coltongrainger/blog/_posts/2017-09-27-stumbleupon.md

 ---
-title: learning StumbleUpon
+title: Learning StumbleUpon
 author: Colton Grainger
 date: 2017-09-29
 belief: likely
 status: finished
 tags:
-  - service work
-  - computing
+  - service-work
 ---

 I reflect on how kids at the shelter are using the public computer.
 I propose two moves towards digital literacy.